Warren Perkins

 Warren Charles "Red" Perkins (February 2, 1922 – September 12, 2014) was an American professional basketball player.
-Perkins was selected in the fourth round of the 1949 BAA Draft by the Providence Steamrollers after a collegiate career at Tulane.
+Perkins was selected in the fourth round of the 1949 BAA draft by the Providence Steamrollers after a collegiate career at Tulane.
 He played for two seasons in the National Basketball Association, both of which were for the Tri-Cities Blackhawks.
 He attended Warren Easton High School.

+Warren's career high in points was against the Indianapolis Olympians on February 2, 1951, where he scored 21 points in a 98-91 win.

+Warren played in a total of two playoff games, against the Anderson Packers, and scored two total points.

+Some of his teammates included the likes of Jack Nichols, Dike Eddleman, and Frankie Brian, who all averaged over 10 points in the 50-51 season.

 Military service

 During World War II, Perkins served in the United States Army Air Forces and was stationed in the United States.